mozilla/infosec.mozilla.org/docs/guidelines/web_security.md

 `no-referrer-when-downgrade` is the default behavior for all current browsers, and can be used when sites are concerned about breaking existing systems that rely on the full Referrer header for their operation.

-Please note that support for Referrer Policy is still in its infancy.
-Chrome currently only supports `no-referrer` from the directives above, and Firefox awaits full support with Firefox 52.
+Referrer Policy has good support across modern browsers.
+The exception is Microsoft Edge, which still supports an older version of the specification.

 ## Examples